perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 Ensembl gene ID with a version number after the dot (see [https://www.ensembl.org/info/genome/stable_ids/index.html](https://www.ensembl.org/info/genome/stable_ids/index.html)).
-The integer values are the raw gene expression level measurements for all genes and samples.
+The integer values are the raw gene expression level measurements for all genes and all samples.
 Since the last 5 rows contain special information that we will not use, we drop them with the following command:
 ```
 df = df.drop(index=df.index[-5:])
 ```

-In the convention used by Scanpy, samples are stored as raws of the data matrix, therefore we transpose the dataframe when creating the AnnData object:
+In the convention used by Scanpy (and various other tools), samples are stored as raws of the data matrix, therefore we transpose the dataframe when creating the AnnData object:

 ```